crillab/gophersat/README.md

 Gophersat can be used as a standalone solver (reading DIMACS CNF files from a file or standard input) or as a library in any go program.

-Gophersat is now also able to read and solve general boolean formulas, not only problems represented in the user-unfriendly DIMACS format.
+Gophersat is now also able to read and solve more general boolean formulas, not only problems represented in the user-unfriendly DIMACS format.
 It also deals natively with cardinality constraints, i.e clauses that must have at least n literals true, with n > 1.